 You can also try:

-- Wearing filtered earplugs during takeoff and landing helps to slowly equalize the pressure.
+• Wearing filtered earplugs during takeoff and landing helps to equalize the pressure slowly.

-- Use an over-the-counter nasal decongestant spray 30 minutes before takeoff and landing if you’re congested.
+• Use an OTC nasal decongestant spray 30 minutes before takeoff and landing.

 Ear canal blockage

 If you suspect that there is a foreign object inside your ear canal, do not try to remove it yourself.
-Instead, see your doctor right away or head to the nearest emergency department or urgent care center.
+Go to the nearest emergency department or urgent care center.

 Middle and external ear infections